rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 Sending and receiving a message
 -------------------------------
 Now you are ready to send or receive a message.
-You can send a string which is up to 250 characters in length (that's 251 bytes) in the message.
+You can send a string which is up to 250 characters in length in the message.
 Here is an example::

 	my_message = "Be nice to yu turkeys dis christmas, Cos' turkeys just wanna hav fun, Turkeys are cool, turkeys are wicked, An every turkey has a Mum."